dougeby/IntuneDocs/intune-user-help/unable-to-get-macOS-device-managed.md

 If you receive either of the following messages while trying to get your macOS device managed, contact your company support.

 **Message 1**: *We’re having trouble getting your device managed.
-This problem could be caused if you using a virtual machine, have a restricted serial number, or if this device is already assigned to someone else.
+This problem could be caused if you're using a virtual machine, have a restricted serial number, or if this device is already assigned to someone else.
 Learn how to resolve these problems or contact your company support.*

 **Message 2**: *It looks like you're using a virtual machine.
 Make sure you've fully configured your virtual machine, including serial number and hardware model.
 If this isn't a virtual machine, please contact support.*